 Governing Bodies of the University

-The Statute, issued on 23 April 2012, defines the main bodies of government and administration of the University: Rector, Council of Administration, Director of the Council of Administration, Academic Senate, Board of Directors, Student Council, Evaluation Group, Board of Auditors, Director General, Board of Discipline.
+The Charter, issued on 23 April 2012, defines the main bodies of government and administration of the University: Rector, Board of Directors, President of the Board of Directors, Academic Senate, Council of Directors, Student Council, Evaluation Group, Board of Auditors, Director General, Board of Discipline.

 The Rector guarantees that there is a common strategic policy among the governing bodies of the University and promotes and coordinates scientific and teaching activities.
 The Rector is the legal representative of the University.